Fiber product homotopy method for multiparameter eigenvalue problems: Numerical results II: Mathieu's systems

-We employ Shub--Smale $\alpha$-theory \cite{BCSS1998} to certify that the Newton steps converge quadratically in a neighborhood of the end point.
+We next employ Shub--Smale $\alpha$-theory \cite{BCSS1998} to certify the quadratic convergence of the Newton steps in a neighborhood of the end point.
 Briefly, in this theory there is a function $\alpha$ that takes a polynomial system $f \colon \mathbb{C}^{n}\to\mathbb{C}^n$ and an approximate solution $z\in\mathbb{C}^n$ as its input and returns a positive real number.
 If $\alpha(f,z)$ is less than the constant $(13-3\sqrt{17})/4$, then one has certified quadratic convergence of Newton's method on the approximate solution $z$ to the polynomial system $f$ \cite[Theorem~2, p.~160]{BCSS1998}.
 With our default tolerances we are able to certify the smallest $550$ of the $684$ eigenvalues --- see Figure~\ref{fig:Certification_N20}.